 The Astronaut Farmer movie review: Audiences invited to dream along with Billy Bob Thornton’s rocket-obsessed Texas rancher

 The Astronaut Farmer is considerably more than the story of a guy who builds a rocket.
-In truth, writer/director Michael Polish and co-screenwriter Mark Polish have concocted a tale about devotion; one in which a man pursues his far-fetched dream at any cost, categorically refusing to let anyone interfere with his plans.
+In fact, writer-director Michael Polish and co-screenwriter Mark Polish have concocted a tale about devotion; one in which a man pursues his far-fetched dream at any cost, categorically refusing to let anyone interfere with his plans.

 His caring wife Audrey (Virginia Madsen) and his three children all stand behind him – at least until they find out that Charles has exhausted the family’s finances to buy fuel for his rocket.

 Throughout it all, the filmmakers cleverly dodge corny situations and formulaic dialogue, combining humor, suspense, and tragedy to create a gripping fable.

-The ensemble cast shines throughout, with Thornton and Madsen sharing extraordinary chemistry.
-Additionally, Bruce Dern offers solid support as the grandfather who pays occasional visits to boost Charles’ morale.
+As a plus, the ensemble cast shines throughout.
+Thornton and Virginia Madsen share extraordinary chemistry, while Bruce Dern offers solid support as the grandfather who pays occasional visits to boost Charles’ morale.

 For instance, the Polish brothers never shy away from depicting several fierce confrontations sparked by Farmer’s intransigence.
-And as a plus, the story never goes too far over the top despite several surprising twists.
+Besides, the story never goes too far over the top despite several surprising twists.